Liopleurodon: Research history

 In 1905, John Frederick Blake described two teeth from Rushden, England, similar to those of other Liopleurodon ferox specimens, though from older strata than those from Peterborough.
 He noted that the teeth were quite different from those of Pliosaurus, while the bones were dissimilar to those of Polyptychodon.
 Since the species couldn't be assigned to either genus, he recommended reinstating the name Liopleurodon.
 After considering Liopleurodon to be a subgenus of Pliosaurus, N. Bogolubov also listed the two genera as distinct in 1912.
 When Lydekker had first visited the collection of Alfred Leeds (known as the Leeds Collection), the only remains of Liopleurodon in his collection were teeth.
 However, since then, Alfred Leeds, as well as his brother Charles Edward Leeds, had collected many more specimens of Liopleurodon, including skulls and much of the postcranial skeleton.
 Charles William Andrews described the anatomy of the marine reptile specimens of the Leeds Collection acquired by the British Museum of Natural History in two volumes, the first published in 1910 and the second in 1913.
 He described the Liopleurodon specimens in the second volume, though considered them to belong to Pliosaurus.

+1913 Illustrations showing from various angles the skull, mandible, and teeth of specimen NHMUK PV R2680.

 Hermann Linder also described specimens of Liopleurodon ferox in 1913.
 One of these was a poorly preserved partial skeleton excavated from the Oxford Clay of Fletton, England, housed in Institut für Geowissenschaften, University of Tübingen.
 The skeleton was mounted and missing regions were restored with material from other Liopleurodon specimens.
 Like Andrews, Linder also considered L. ferox to be a species of Pliosaurus.
 Additionally, Linder described some skulls from Fletton housed at both the University of Tübingen and the State Museum of Natural History Stuttgart as specimens of Pliosaurus grandis.
 Linder also assigned a nearly complete paddle to Pliosaurus sp.
 All of these specimens have since been assigned to Liopleurodon with varying degrees of confidence, though the skull Linder attributed to Pliosaurus grandis that was housed in Stuttgart was destroyed during World War II.
-In 1934, Friedrich von Huene described a partial skeleton from Swabia, Germany.
+In 1934, Friedrich von Huene described a partial skeleton from Swabia, Germany, in the Ornatenton Formation.
 As Linder, he also used the name Pliosaurus ferox instead of Liopleurodon ferox.
 In 1938, Alexandre Bigot used Pliosaurus ferox as well, assigning some teeth known from Calvados, in the north of France.